git-sujit/learn-springboot-jpa/README.md

 # Spring Data JPA(Java Persistence API - ORM): The Data Tier
 	- Object-Relational Mapping means "Class <-> Table" mapping
 	- We will use: Spring Data JPA
+	- Frameworks available in Spring Data: Cassandra, Solr, ElasticSearch, Couchbase, JPA etc
+	- H2 DBMS: IN-memory database, Written in Java, It can be embedded in Java Application or run in client-server mode

+# Actuator
+	- Gets added to classpath and enables few features
+	- provides health check through REST API(GET): localhost:8080/health
+	- You can define a new port for Actuator